The Fisherman is Angry

 All these are serious factors a local fisherman will take into consideration before venturing into the open seas for a fishing trip.

 Nevertheless, these can happen as an unforeseen circumstance during fair weather.
 And, the fisherman will return without a single or poor catch, making life difficult.
 Thus, he or she may be angry as there's no fish food to eat.

 Predicting these Natural Phenomena

-The accurate prediction of the rising and falling of the tidal waves are common among the Wakirike (Okrika) fishermen.
+The accurate prediction of the rising and falling of the tidal waves is common among the Wakirike (Okrika) fishermen.
 Also, the favorable times' fishes appear in the rivers and creeks.
 And despite this, not in spite of it, poor catches of fish or no catch at all results on certain occasions.
-The fisherman becomes angry, deject, long-face, and sullen.
+The fisherman becomes angry, dejected, long-faced, and sullen.
 This is expressed in a catchy phrase: inji Kombo, Toru beleke.
-Inji means fish, and Kombo a fisher.
+Inji means fish, and Kombo is a fisher.
 Toru beleke, a long frown face.

 As in the English language, specifics exist in the Wakirike Ijaw tongue.
 Okolo Kombo and inji kombo are two examples.
 Okolo Kombo refers to a man fishing only in a certain creek and is usually masculine.
 Inji Kombo refers to any person male or female fishing in any creek or river.

-A man fishing in a creek do not always reach the end in certain circumstances.
-So a man mating with a lady do not reach the end of the female reproductive organs.
-The male reproductive organ can only go as far as the buttomline.
+A man fishing in a creek does not always reach the end in certain circumstances.
+So a man mating with a lady does not reach the end of the female reproductive organs.
+The male reproductive organ can only go as far as the bottom line.

 A Water Front

 Fishing in Rough Seas

 The Poem Inji Kombo Toru Beleke: The Fisher Man is Angry